• Blog Index

 • Black Pepper- Black pepper provides a bold and pungent flavor, adding a kick to the blackened seasoning.
 It also complements the other spices, creating a well-rounded and flavorful coating for the sea trout.

-• Fresh Herb- Fresh herbs, such as parsley, thyme, or chives are great options.
+• Fresh Herb- Fresh herbs, such as parsley, thyme, or chives, are great options.
 They contribute a burst of freshness and brightness to balance the bold flavors of the blackened seasoning.
 They add a layer of complexity and freshness to the dish.
 Fresh parsley and thyme are the perfect garnish.

 • Cayenne Pepper (optional)- Cayenne pepper, if added, brings heat to the blackened seasoning.
 This ingredient is optional and allows you to customize the spice level according to your taste preferences.
 It adds an extra layer of heat and intensity to the dish.
 In my opinion this is a delicious way to spice things up.